mvysny/mvysny.github.io/_posts/2020-6-24-Vaadin-the-missing-guide.md

 that would prevent them from being hot-redeployed when modified.
-Instead, Vaadin Servlet will run webpack as a child process; webpack will then monitor `frontend/` for changes and is able to communicate with Vaadin Servlet internally so that Vaadin Servlet can correctly serve JavaScript code.
+Instead, Vaadin Servlet will run webpack as a child process; webpack will then monitor `frontend/` for changes and is able to communicate with Vaadin Servlet internally so that Vaadin Servlet can correctly serve up-to-date JavaScript code.
 That's why any changes made to the `frontend/` folder are immediately visible when you refresh the page.

-In production mode however, Vaadin Servlet doesn't launch webpack (since that would require node.js and npm on your production machine); instead it relies on Vaadin Plugin to run webpack, in order to produce the one huge JavaScript file.
+In production mode however, Vaadin Servlet doesn't launch webpack (since that would require having node.js and npm on your production machine); instead it relies on Vaadin Plugin to run webpack, in order to produce the one huge JavaScript file.
 Vaadin Plugin then packages the produced JavaScript file onto classpath, into the `META-INF/VAADIN/build/` package;
 Vaadin Servlet is then able to serve those files to the browser, in order to